bitshares/bitshares.github.io-old/_technologies/zh/high-performance-and-scalability.md

 4. Divide Validation into State Independent and State Dependent checks
 5. Use an Object Oriented Data Model

-By following these simple rules BitShares is able to process 100,000 transactions per second without any significant effort devoted to optimization.
+By following these simple rules, BitShares is able to process 100,000 transactions per second without any significant effort devoted to optimization.
 Future optimizations should allow BitShares to reach performance levels similar to LMAX.

 It should be noted that the performance achieved by BitShares is highly dependent upon having a compatible transaction protocol.
-It would not be possible to achieve the same level of performance in a protocol where the Core Business Logic is run in a virtual machine that performs crypto-graphic operations and references all objects with hash identifiers.
+It would not be possible to achieve the same level of performance in a protocol where the Core Business Logic is run in a virtual machine that performs cryptographic operations and references all objects with hash identifiers.
 Blockchains are inherently single-threaded and the performance of a single core of a CPU is the most limited and least scalable resource of them all.
 BitShares is designed to get the most out of this single thread of execution.